ruturajvy/DevOps/README.md

   **Ruturaj** - Automating the creation and provisioning of AWS EC2 instances for the jenkins server and testing iTrust builds
   **Avanti** - Installing and configuring Jenkins, Checkbox.io and all its dependencies using ansible
   **Charan** - Automating build job creation on jenkins, MongoDB configuration and testing of Checkbox.io using mocha test scripts
-  **Sagar** - Setting up iTrust application and its dependencies including MySQL database in an automated manner
+  **Sagar** - Setting up iTrust application and its dependencies including MySQL database in an automated manner and helped with installing and configuring Jenkins.

+### Experience Gained

+1. Setting up Jenkins server automatically ran into some issues including password issues, after enabling the groovy script it was completed.
+2. iTrust gave address already in use because the server it runs on also uses the port 8080, which is the same as Jenkins.
+Running jenkins on another port also took a lot of time because it would fail the groovy scripts and those had to be changed as well.
+3. Git keys were set up the forked iTrust and checkbox repos along with their config files in order to clone them.

  ### Screencast link